AAJTechnologies/nibirumobile/README.md

 Nibiru Mobile is a framework for developing portable mobile applications.
-It was originally created at Oxen and is currently developed and improved by AAJ Technologies.

 You can use it in order to create portable HTML-based (GWT) application and/or native Android/iOS applications reusing most of the code.

 It provides:
  * A common API for components typically used on mobile development.